tjhiaj/sentiment-analysis/README.md

 ## How I Built It
 First, I instantiate my model.
 AutoTokenizer is a class from Transformers that retrieves the relevant architecture based on the specified path to the pretrained model vocabulary.
 It creates a tokenizer that's an instance of the specified model tokenizer.
 Tokenizers convert strings into sequences of smaller elements called tokens (obvi) that are numerical representations the model can process.
 This is a crucial step in text preprocessing before passing data to an NLP model.
 In this case, the specified model is a version of BERT (Bidirectional Encoder Representations from Transformers) that has been trained by NLP Town for sentiment analysis on multiple languages using uncased text.
 AutoModelForSequenceClassification is similar to AutoTokenizer except it creates a model instead of a tokenizer.
 The model has a sequence classification head, meaning it takes the output of a sequence model and transforms it into a probability distribution over the possible classes.

-Next, I neeed to grab my webpage.
+Next, I need to grab my webpage.
 I'm using the Yelp page of my favourite restaurant.

 > Requests is a library that helps you send HTTP requests without having to manually add query strings or form-encode your data (convert to key-value pairs separated by '&' and assigned by '=') The request returns a response object (content, encoding, status, etc.)